 Julia’s recent experience includes:

-- Acting for Elliott Associates, LP in a $700 million dispute with the Republic of Korea under the Korea-United States Free Trade Agreement
+• Acting for Elliott Associates, LP in a high-profile dispute under the Korea-United States Free Trade Agreement in which the Republic of Korea was found to have breached the minimum standard of treatment

 Prior to joining Three Crowns, Julia was a Judicial Fellow to Judge Joan E. Donoghue at the International Court of Justice.
 She also has previous experience at a Permanent Mission to the United Nations and in a Trial Chamber at the International Criminal Tribunal for the former Yugoslavia.